Master of Business Administration

 He’s built America’s Cup yachts, worked on international aerospace and energy projects.
 He’s lived in the Middle East and China and places in between.
-Now Greg Pearce has done a Certificate of University Preparation (CUP) and is studying for two degrees at the University of Waikato.
+Now Greg Pearce is completing his Master of Business Administration at the University of Waikato.

 The father of four says he was “bright, very bright”, at school, but never had to apply himself.
 “I wasn’t a good worker.
 Intelligent, but in hindsight not particularly wise.”
 Greg’s first job was in forestry, then he made a good stash shearing, but after three years in the woolshed realised that perhaps he should be using his brain a little more.

 That’s when he began working in composites, starting with America’s Cup boats.
 He stayed with composites doing assorted jobs, often big multinational projects, became a foreman, moved into management and built up his own contract teams “people I could call in from all over the world”.
 He even worked for a sheikh at one point.